 So the probability of moving away varied in the control, with the weird preference for taipans to move towards the sound (hence their low probability of moving away from sound) – to be explored further!

+I’d say in A we need to put inverted commas around ‘sound’ in the y-axis b/c sound did not play.
+So it might be worth saying ‘speakers’ here and then clarifying in methods or even the figure caption that, since there were speakers on both sides of the room, we take ‘speakers’ as to mean the side of the room where sound was planned to play according to our randomisation of where sound was played from.

 Why do womas go toward the speaker and taipans go away?

 Taipans might be thinking that they’re going away from threat, and womas toward a prey item.
 But why in this pattern across these two species?